EnderPey/GarbageCollection-Defragmentation/README.md

 ## Usage

 To use the memory allocator, include the header files and link against the provided implementation.
 The testing scripts demonstrate allocation and deallocation, including major and minor garbage collection processes.
-Ensure to run tests to validate functionality and performance metrics.